 To be eligible for the bursary, students must be studying a course approved by Social Work England (SWE), the Scottish Social Services Council (SSSC), Social Care Wales, or the Northern Ireland Social Care Council (NISCC).
 However, there’s a limited number available and it’s only open to those who normally live in England.
 If you live in other parts of the UK, you should apply to similar bursaries available to those in Wales, Scotland, and Northern Ireland.

 If you’re looking to study healthcare with an NHS bursary, then when you’ve graduated and got a job you can benefit from our services at Salad Money.
-We offer small, affordable loans to NHS employees using Open Banking technology.
+We offer small, affordable loans to NHS and pubic sector workers using Open Banking technology.
 See what we can do for you today!